Ryan-Wilkinson/personal-website/README.md

 # Personal Website

-## Just a small vue spa for my portfolio.
+## Just a small vue for my portfolio.

 -------------------------------------------------